Billy Reid (fashion designer): Brand history

 In the initial aftermath of 9/11, Reid reached out to Reebok, TaylorMade and other contacts to find freelance design work to make ends meet for his wife and young children.
 After the economy improved, Reid's post-9/11 business model built up a small namesake chain of shops which reflected his "personality and his aesthetic," loaded with antiques, family heirlooms and reclaimed architectural materials.
 In 2004, Charles Moore, legendary photographer of the Civil Rights Movement, shot the first photos for the brand.
 The first Billy Reid stores opened in 2004 in Dallas and Houston showing menswear only; the women's collection started in 2007.
 Wholesale distribution began in 2009.
-Wholesale still accounts for about half of the brand's revenue.
+Investors included Kemmons Wilson Companies, an investment company founded by the heirs of the Holiday Inn hotel chain.

 The company headquarters is in Florence, Alabama, in a historic bookstore.
 Downstairs is his flagship shop and upstairs is his design studio.
-The brand operates 12 directly-owned stores which have an atmosphere of faded elegance: well-worn chairs and carpets, antique chandeliers, mounted animals, and antique apothecary cabinets.
+The brand operates 12 directly owned stores with a unique atmosphere: well-worn chairs and carpets, antique chandeliers, mounted animals, and antique apothecary cabinets.
 Reid has said: "We're based in Alabama and work in New York; It's the balance of those two worlds that our aesthetic is about."
 Reid cites Ralph Lauren, Calvin Klein, Perry Ellis as influential American designers, and has named Bill Robinson as "one of [his] biggest influences."
 Vogue noted the brand's "relaxed charm and rolled-up elegance."
 In early 2017, Observer magazine called Reid "perhaps the most-likable player on the American menswear scene."
 The Washington Post has described Reid's aesthetic as "worn luxury". and W magazine named it "Southern Gentleman sartorialism".
 Vogue described the fall 2018 collection as "country luxury".

-In early 2018, Mark Daley became the CEO, joining the brand from Smythson; he remained CEO until December 2020 upon taking the helm of Esprit.
+In early 2018, Mark Daley became the CEO, joining the brand from Smythson, and serving until December 2020 upon taking the helm of Esprit.

 In 2019 The New York Times described the brand as "at once classic and urbane, while still rugged, coarse and unafraid of hard work."

 In 2022 the brand opened a pop-up shop at Platform in Culver City.

+Billy Reid Inc. acquired the direct-to-consumer arm of made-to-measure company Knot Standard in 2024; Knot Standard will be a minority shareholder in the combined business.
+The purchase will expand Reid’s retail locations from 12 to 20 in the US.
+The former Knot Standard boutiques were re-branded as Billy Reid Custom.